January 6, 2021

 The Internal Revenue Service (IRS) has announced the 2021 Business Mileage Standard Rate of 56 cents, down 1.5 cents from the rate for 2020.
 This applies to miles driven starting January 1, 2021.

 For Medical purposes, the Standard Mileage rate is 16 cents per mile driven.
-The same applies for Moving purposes for qualified active-duty members of the Armed Forces.
+The same applies to Moving purposes for qualified active-duty members of the Armed Forces.
 This is down 1 cent from the rate for 2020.
-In cases of trips in regards to Charitable Organizations, the rate is 14 cents per mile driven, unchanged from 2020.
+In cases of trips concerning Charitable Organizations, the rate is 14 cents per mile driven, unchanged from 2020.

 The new rates decreased because of changes in Fuel Prices, Fuel Economy, and Insurance Costs.